-Private instruction in musical instruments is open to all South Plains College students, but those seeking the A.A.A.
+Private instruction in musical instruments/voice is open to all South Plains College students, but those seeking the A.A.A.
 Degree, or Certificate in Commercial Music, may be subject to additional departmental requirements (see Barrier Exams I & II, and Capstone Experience - below).

-MUSP 1210 - Applied Commercial Music: Piano
+MUSP 1227 - Applied Commercial Music: Voice